-It is important to fill your workout routine with compound exercises, especially the 6 movement patterns that were discussed in Part 1 of this series.
+Especially the 6 movement patterns that were discussed in Part 2 of this series.

-Compound exercises are an easy way to hit 2-3 muscle groups simultaneously, helping you save the little precious time you have.
+Compound exercises are an easy way to train 2-3 muscle groups simultaneously, helping you save the little precious time you have.

 With that said, it is OKAY to train them once a week if you simply cannot train each muscle group two times in that time period.